 Part of the chair is the biennial Dr. Lou Spronck-lecture (since 8 April 2016).

-- The first Lou Spronck lecture was held on 28 September 2016 and given by Petra Stienen, titled "Geer zeet neet van heij......; De grenzen van het Limburgs"
+- The 1st Lou Spronck lecture was held on 28 September 2016 and given by Petra Stienen, titled "Geer zeet neet van heij......; De grenzen van het Limburgs"

 All documents are in Dutch only.